| |

 How long is the Walk?

-Overall, it is a 1-kilometre circuit or loop track, which is sealed, well-maintained, and bordered with some fencing.
+Overall, Natural Bridge has a 1-kilometre circuit or loop track, which is sealed, well-maintained, and bordered with some fencing.
 You have a stable bridge to walk over the creek and various points with a few stairs to walk up and down(including into the cave).

 Map of the Natural Bridge Walking Track